 A third generation has kept the marina going with well known tarpon fishing tournaments.
 Whidden’s is still the place where those in the know run when word leaks out that the shrimp boat is docking – one of the few places left where you can still buy shrimp right off the boat.
 And it’s still a hangout for the few long time locals left.

-There’s been some renovations and the property is probably protected from the zoning czars by the historical designation and the museum’s listing on the National Register and nonprofit status.
+There’s been some renovations and the property is probably protected from the zoning czars by the historical designation, non-profit status and the museum’s listing on the National Register.
 But reading between the lines of the undated newsletter, it seems the museum may be living on borrowed time, the same as the marina which hasn’t, and maybe doesn’t want to keep up with the times.
 There’s an air of resignation that this way of life has run out of time on today’s Boca Grande.

 I finally understand.
 That’s what made this story so hard to capture.